Kangooboy/mortgage-calculator/README.md

 ___Important___: three banks are available by default.
 If all banks are removed, an empty array remains in the ___locale storage___.
 To restore the default banks, you must completely clear the ___locale storage___ (including the empty array) and reload the program.

+When you select a bank on a __MORTGAGE CALCULATOR__ all of that bank's settings are displayed on the __EDIT BANK__  and are available for editing.

 ___Note___:
 _application was tested in_ ___Google Chrome v100.0.4896.75(x86_64)___